See all 203 churches near Knoxville, TN

 What are services like?

-We are a three streams church meaning: we worship in "Spirit, Word and Sacrament."
+We are an ancient faith church that believes in the unity of worship through: "Spirit, Word and Sacrament."
 We are a lively passionate and blended worship of contemporary praise and worship music.

 What is the community like?